devchea/image-repository/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+How to start:

-* Ruby version
+* Clone the repo, navigate to the folder, and run _bundle install_

-* System dependencies
+* Run _rails db:migrate_ to migrate create the database

-* Configuration
+* Run _rails webpacker:install_ to install webpacker

-* Database creation
+* In a browser, navigate to localhost:3000

-* Database initialization
+* Functionality:

     * How to run the test suite

     * Services (job queues, cache servers, search engines, etc.)

     * Deployment instructions

     * ...